Become an Insider member to gain access to this article,

 Beyond the 700 and 900 Series tags, the final option for hunters to apply for will be the remaining individual hunting district tags.
 These tags are only good in their specified areas and cannot be used in any other part of the state.
 While not always the case, these areas generally have lighter hunting pressure and a more mature age class.
 For some hunters, these can be great permits to look at as additional opportunities to supplement a deer or elk hunt already planned in the area.

 While there are certainly some areas that are better than others, the simple fact is that nearly every district in the state can produce mature antelope.
 Utilize Filtering 2.0 and manipulate the Trophy Potential to display the districts that have a legitimate chance at bucks that score 75” Boone & Crockett (B&C) or better.
 Customize your search and click on a specific district to access the Unit Profile in order to gain the greatest resource available to thoroughly learn an area.
 Our Montana Antelope Species Profile is another great way to determine other districts and regions of the state to consider.

-Top units for harvest success on Montana antelope*
+Top units for harvest success on Montana antelope in 2020*

 Managing points and expectations

 With the number of hunt options and the relatively high draw odds, having a sound application strategy can mean the difference between hunting every one to three years or spinning your wheels on wasted opportunities in the draw.
 In the following section, here are some realistic options for hunters at various point levels and how to best use your points and time.

 When looking at Montana antelope, it is important to note that there are essentially three different point options available: the 900 Series archery only point, the general tag point, and the antelope B license (doe/fawn) point.
 Hunters can apply for either the 900 Series archery tag or a general tag, but not both.